A Ratio of Alternants Formula for Loop Schur Functions

-The organization of this paper is as follows.
-In Section 2, we define the ring of loop symmetric functions, and the various special classes of these functions (elementary, homogeneous, power sum, Schur).
-We also define the birational $S_m$ action and give its key properties.
-Section 3 contains statements and proofs of the alternants formula (Theorem \ref{roa}) and the loop Murnaghan-Nakayama rule (Theorem \ref{mn}).
+This paper is organized as follows.
+In Section \ref{sec_background}, we review the basics of loop symmetric functions and the birational $S_m$ action.
+Section \ref{sec_roa} contains statements and proofs of the two ratio of alternants formulas (Theorems \ref{thm_roa} and \ref{thm_roa_alt}), and Section \ref{sec_mn} discusses the loop Murnaghan--Nakayama rule (Theorem \ref{thm_mn}).